Breast-feeding your premature baby continued...

 In some cases, your health care team may suggest that you use donated breast milk from an accredited milk bank.
 To find out more about this, including how much it costs, talk with your doctor, nurse, or lactation consultant.

 Regular pumping keeps up your milk production for when your infant is ready to breast-feed.
 You may also need to pump your breast milk so that your baby has it for tube-feedings.
 If your infant can't digest milk yet and needs intravenous feedings, your milk will be frozen for future use.

-lactation consultant and become familiar with the double electric breast pump.
+While you are still in the hospital, talk to a lactation consultant and become familiar with the double electric breast pump.